stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't start with OKRs.**

 Start with the strategy tree and your leadership team.
+No one else.

 ## OKR don't #2